jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 ## Prevent flex items from overflowing container

-By default flex items have `min-width: auto`, meaning they can't be smaller than their content.
-If flex items are overflowing their container, set `min-width: 0` or `overflow:hidden` on them.
+By default flex items have `min-width: auto` and `min-height: auto`, meaning they can't be smaller than their content.
+If flex items are overflowing their container, set `min-width: 0` or `min-height: 0`, or `overflow:hidden` on them.

 # Grid